 For code-specific precertification requirements, visit provider.healthybluemo.com and enter codes to determine authorization requirements.

-To request precertification, submit a physician's order supporting documentation and fill out our precertification form, which can be found on provider.healthybluemo.com .
+To request precertification, submit a physician's order supporting documentation and fill out our precertification form, which can be found on provider.healthybluemo.com.

 We must agree on HCPCS and/or other codes for billing, and we require you to use appropriate modifiers (NU for new equipment, RR for rental equipment).

-Our policy for rent to purchase on most items is limited to 10 continuous/consecutive months including oxygen concentrators.
-For additional questions regarding rent to purchase items, please contact Provider Services at 833-405-9086.
+Our policy for rent to purchase on most items is limited to 10

+continuous/consecutive months including oxygen concentrators.
+For additional

+questions regarding rent to purchase items, please contact Provider Services at

+833-405-9086.

 Early and Periodic Self-referral; Use the EPSDT schedule and document visits.

+Screening, Diagnosis,

-Screening, Diagnosis, and Treatment (EPSDT) Note: Vaccine serum is received under the Vaccines for Children (VFC) Visit Educational No precertification is required.
-Consultation No precentification is required.
+and Treatment (EPSDT) Note: Vaccine serum is received under the Vaccines for Children (VFC)

+Visit program.

+Educational No precertification is required.

+Consultation

 Emergency Room No precertification is required for a network or out-of-network provider.
+We

-We must be notified within 24 hours or the next business day if an ER encounter results in an observation stay or an inpatient admission.
-ENT Services No precertification is required for a network provider for: (Otolaryngology) • E&M. • Testing.
+must be notified within 24 hours or the next business day if an ER

+encounter results in an observation stay or an inpatient admission.

+ENT Services No precertification is required for a network provider for:

+(Otolaryngology) • E&M.

+• Testing.

 Certain procedures.

-Precertification is required for: Tonsillectomy and/or adenoidectomy.
+Precertification is required for:

+• Tonsillectomy and/or adenoidectomyfor those over the age of 12

 Nasal/sinus surgery.

-Carllage involved and a series and a series are series.
-Family Cochlear implant surgery and services.
-Members may salf refer to any in network or out of network provider.
-Family Planning/Sexually Members may self-refer to any in-network or out-of-network provider.
-Transmitted Infection Please encourage your patients to receive family planning services in-network (STI) Care to ensure continuity of service.
-Gastroenterology No precertification is required for a network provider for: Services • E&M. • Testing.
+Cochlear implant surgery and services.

+Family Members may self-refer to any in-network or out-of-network provider.

+Planning/Sexually

+Transmitted Infection Please encourage your patients to receive family planning services in-network

+(STI) Care to ensure continuity of service.

+Gastroenterology No precertification is required for a network provider for:

+Services • E&M.

+• Testing.

 Certain procedures.

 Precertification is required for:

+Bariatric surgery.

+• Insertion, removal and/or replacement of adjustable gastric restrictive

+devices and subcutaneous port components.

+Upper endoscopy.

+Gynecology No precertification is required for a network provider for:

+• E&M.

+• Testing.

+Certain procedures.

+Hearing Aids Precertification is required for digital hearing aids.

+Hearing Screening No precertification is required for a network provider for:

+Diagnostic and screening tests.

+Hearing aid evaluations.

+• Counseling.

+- Counsoning.